philipp-baumann/mir_calibration_yamsys/README.md

 File names of spectra should be exactly identical to the *sample_id* and should not use space. use underscores (`_`) instead of spaces. analysis and modeling.

+Create an additional file called `metadata_soilchem_<name_of_project>` where you specifify the units and methology details for the measured soil properties.
+Use identical column names as in the chemical reference data file.
+Add also details on your study as the research questions, experimental design, and other remarks.